 Engine Oil & Dogs

 Unfortunately, engine oil is toxic to dogs if ingested.
 Even licking up a small amount of engine oil is enough to make a dog sick.
-However, a small amount of engine oil will probably only make your dog sick to his stomach.
 He may develop nausea, vomiting, and diarrhea.
-It just depends on the size of your dog and how much of the engine oil he licked up.
-This means the symptoms could be more serious in smaller dogs.
+The exact symptoms depend on the size of your dog and how much of the engine oil he licked up.
+This means things could be more serious in smaller dogs.

 Symptoms of Engine Oil Ingestion in Dogs